Applying for Admission to the PSCE

 - If you have taken courses at another university you have completed at least one semester at Memorial University.

 Honours and Major candidates should apply for entry into the program after their first year.
 If you meet the criteria above, complete the PSCE application form, include a copy of your transcript and a letter expressing interest in the program, and submit your application by November 15; if that day falls on a weekend or holiday applications will be accepted the next business day.
 As part of the application form students are asked to print off material about the PSCE program on the Department's website and to initial each printed page as having been read (specifically, the pages dealing with the extra courses, planning your course schedule, finding an employer and during a work placement).
-It is also recommended that they review material on the Division of Co-operative Education website.
+It is also recommended that they review material on the Co-operative Education website.
 Applications are to be submitted to: